bard/tiny-event-sourcing/README.md

 import { catchupSubscribe } from 'tiny-event-sourcing'
 import { fetchPageInfo } from 'some-http-library'

+// When a "bookmark" event is detected, retrieve page information
+// and trigger an "info" event.

 catchupSubscribe(log.events(), async (event) => {
   // Skip already processed events